 But more or less, Carlsen plays this more than the Nimzo Indian since it is just more reliable for bringing a good position.

 Black here locks any potential early attack that could happen by having that pawn chain.
-Click here (will open in a new tab) if you want to learn what that means.

 If White wants to keep things open here, he would have to trade the pawn in the center and stabilize the position.
 Even with that black with just equalize and still not give advantage to white.